s0288/blattae/README.md

 This is an incomplete list of projects, ideas, and questions we are working on and learning about (updated every few months).
 If you’re working in one of these areas and want to talk, you can reach out to Alex at alex.gansmann@gmail.com.

+\n

 Fasting:
-Fasting is possibly the oldest known medical treatment method.
+Fasting may be the world's oldest known medical treatment method.
 The ancient greeks called fasting the 'physician within'.
 On the other side of the planet, Lao-Tse wrote: "Practise non-action.
 Work without activity." <a href="http://fastingmovie.com/" title="Fasting">Fasting</a> has been shown to be effective in the treatment of various cardiovascular diseases such as hypertension, fatty liver, type 2 diabetes and, more generally, insulin resistance.